 A car accident victim deserves to be represented by counsel who has the experience to take the case to a jury for decision when needed.
 Our track record of achieving high-value jury awards and negotiated settlements has led to the receipt of many honors and awards.
 While we take pride in being recognized by our peers for our legal work, our belief is that beyond our legal experience, it is our personal dedication to the people we serve that matters above all.

-If you or a family member was seriously injured in a car accident, or you lost a loved one, contact Las Vegas accident attorney at Cogburn Law Offices today for a free case consultation.
+If you or a family member was seriously injured in a car accident, or you lost a loved one, contact Las Vegas auto accident lawyer at Cogburn Law today for a free case consultation.